This post may contain affiliate links. Read my full disclosure policy.

 Ingredients

-- 1/2 a red onion, very thinly sliced
+- 1 cup red onion, very thinly sliced

-- 1/2 cup white vinegar, or use apple cider or red wine vinegar
+- 1/2 cup white vinegar (or use rice wine vinegar, apple cider vinegar or red wine vinegar – see notes)

 - 1/2 cup water

-- 1–2 teaspoons whole spices (optional- one or any combination of peppercorns, fennel seed, cumin, coriander, peppercorns, caraway, star anise, juniper, allspice.)
+- 1 teaspoon whole spices (optional- one or any combination of peppercorns, fennel seed, cumin, coriander, peppercorns, caraway, star anise, juniper, allspice.)

 Instructions

-- Place the onion along with the vinegar, water, salt, sugar and whole spices and any optional additions in a small pot on the stove and bring to a simmer.
-Simmer 1 minute, stirring.
+- Place the vinegar, water, salt, sugar and whole spices in a small pot on the stove and bring to a simmer.
+Add the onions, and simmer for 30-60 seconds, stirring.
+Turn off the heat.
+Stir in any of the optional additions above.
+Let this cool completely.

-- Place onions and liquid in a clean jar and store in the fridge.
+- Place in a clean jar and store in the fridge for up to 3 weeks.

 Notes

-- For a Mexican version of pickled onions, add sliced jalapeno and whole cumin and coriander seeds plus Mexican oregano to the pickling liquid.
+- Mexican pickled red onions: add sliced jalapeno and whole cumin seeds and coriander seeds, 1-2 whole clove seeds, garlic, plus Mexican oregano to the pickling liquid.

-- For a Nordic version of pickled red onions, add fresh dill, caraway and peppercorns.
+- Scandinavian pickled red onions: add fresh dill, caraway and peppercorns.

-- For an Indian version of pickled onions add fennel seeds, coriander and either fenugreek or cilantro!
+- Indian pickled red onions: add fennel seeds, coriander seeds and either fenugreek, cilantro or curry leaves.

 Nutrition